PerfectlyNormal/SolarLogger/README.md

 Log the performance of your solar panels with a GoodWe inverter.

-This will create a .csv file with a timestamp, the real-time power being generated (Watts), and total energy generated that day (kWh).
+This will create a .csv file with a timestamp and the real-time power being generated (Watts).

 The script attempts to read from the inverter every time it runs.
 The first time it runs after the sun is down, it generates a PNG and optionally shares it using one of the integrations.